hugsy/gef/docs/commands/scan.md

 ![scan-example](https://i.imgur.com/4ScRvVc.png)

-`scan` requires two arguments, the first is the memory section that will be search and the second is what will be searched for.
+`scan` requires two arguments, the first is the memory section that will be searched and the second is what will be searched for.